-A concrete block or poured foundation can crack for many reasons.
-Some of these reasons are listed here for your benefit:
+A concrete block or poured foundation can crack for many reasons, including:

 Many homeowners will have a foundation crack repaired because, when it rains, it leaks and causes damage to items in the basement.
 However, while most foundation wall cracks are normal shrinkage cracks that are non-structural, it is wise to have a foundation expert look BEFORE repairing the cracks.

 Our Project Manager is trained to know whether a crack is a simple shrinkage crack or part of a bigger structural problem in the home.
 He will do a visual inspection of the basement and also the top floors of the house, looking for signs of a structural problem.
 Doors and windows that are hard to open and close is a symptom that a foundation crack may be more than a simple crack that lets water in.

 Foundation wall cracks can be repaired in different ways.
 Urethane Grouts can be injected into the crack to stop ground water from leaking in.
 Epoxy can be used not only to stop a leaking crack but also to structurally weld the poured concrete wall back together.

 Ram Jack New England uses the CrackShield dual process method of repairing normal foundation cracks.
 This method uses a urethane grout that is first injected into the foundation crack to stop it from leaking.
 Then an epoxy is applied over the crack and a Kevlar Weave is embedded in this epoxy.
 An additional layer of epoxy is applied over the Kevlar Weave.
 This process stops water from leaking into the crack, and also reinforces and adds tensile strength to the poured concrete wall.